 Sedona is one of the most gorgeous places to visit in Arizona.
 Some people say there is a mystical energy in this town surrounded by gorgeous red rock formations; they claim there are vortexes of healing energy.

-An endless array of spas, retreats, wellness centers, and psychics have sprung up in Sedona to heal all that ails you.
-If you’re planning a vacation to Arizona, this is one area you won’t want to miss, especially if you are in need of some serious relaxation.
+An endless array of spas, retreats, wellness centers, and psychics have sprung up in Sedona and if you’re planning a vacation to Arizona, this is one area you won’t want to miss, especially if you are in need of some serious relaxation.

 Chances are you’ll be driving in from Phoenix on I-17 to get there and all of these great stops are accessible from just a short detour from the freeway.

-I-17 north of Phoenix is generally in good condition, although it can be incredibly busy.
+I-17 north of Phoenix is generally in good condition, although it can be incredibly busy which is something to be aware of if you’re visiting Sedona as a day trip from Phoenix.
 This is generally the same whether you’re driving to Sedona in winter or summer.

 This first stretch of the Phoenix to Sedona road trip is pretty much the only way to get there unless you want to take a route very far out the way.
 The interstate gets dangerously curvy north of Black Canyon City, so slow down and be careful through this stretch.

-There aren’t very many gas stations or restaurants to stop at during the first ninety miles of the trip, but once you get to Camp Verde, there are plenty of places to stop on the way to Sedona, including Cottonwood and Village of Oak Creek.
+There aren’t very many gas stations or restaurants to stop at during the first ninety miles of the trip, but once you get to Camp Verde, there are plenty of places to stop on the way to Sedona, including Cottonwood, the Village of Oak Creek and Oak Creek Canyon.

 How Far is Phoenix to Sedona?

-The Phoenix to Sedona drive time is just two hours, and the total distance from Phoenix to Sedona is 116 miles taking the most direct route.
+The direct drive time from Phoenix to Sedona is just two hours with the total distance being 116 miles if you take the most direct route.
 However, this way is often very crowded on weekends and holidays since many people who live in Phoenix drive up to Sedona for a quick weekend getaway.

-Because you may get stuck in a traffic jam, check the traffic beforehand and consider going an alternate route off Highway 179.
+Because you may get stuck in a traffic jam, check the traffic beforehand and consider going an alternate route off Highway 179 – also known as the Red Rock Scenic Byway.

 At Camp Verde, you can split off to the west on Highway 219 and go through Cottonwood and then Highway 89A to get to Sedona, which should only add a few more miles and minutes to the other route.